 In general, the more creative and strategic your design is, the higher your ROI will be.

-Variable Data Printing Ideas for B2C and Non-Profits
+Ideas for B2C and Non-Profits

-However, some of the best campaigns we've seen use the power of customer data are from non-profits looking for donations.
-If your non-profit keeps a detailed record of your donors, you can adjust your mail piece's copy to include suggested donations.
+However, some of the best campaigns we’ve seen use the power of customer data come from non-profits looking for donations.
+If your non-profit keeps a detailed record of your donors, you can adjust your mail piece’s copy to include suggested donations.

-Variable Data Printing Ideas for B2B Organizations
+Ideas for B2B Organizations

 Another way to use VDP as a B2B organization could be to customize your creative based on your prospective clients.
-In this example, the company sending the campaign knows many businesses owners come from a variety of different backgrounds.
+In this example, the company sending the campaign knows that many business owners come from a variety of different backgrounds.
 They changed the imagery and the copy to match their target demographics while still having a consistent message.

-Casper, an online matress company, has been ramping up their print marketing efforts year after year.
-Casper, along with other hip e-commerce brands such as Harry's, Glossier, and Away, are using direct advertising more than ever.
+Casper, an online mattress company, has been ramping up their print marketing efforts year after year.
+Casper, along with other hip e-commerce brands such as Harry’s, Glossier, and Away, is using direct advertising more than ever.
 In this particular example, Casper sent out different mailers at the same time to those in specific geographical areas when they opened up physical retail stores.
 They offered a coupon for those who received the mailer and where to find the store.
-These two variables were probably changed using a VDP software.
+These two variables were probably changed using VDP software.